-Some of the reasons by which your lawn mowers get overheated are mentioned below:
+Some of the reasons why your lawnmowers get overheated are mentioned below:

 1.)
 Blockage in the Cooling Fins:

-One of the reasons for overheating in the lawn mowers is blocked cooling fins.
+One of the reasons for overheating in lawnmowers is blocked cooling fins.
 Since all the debris and grass from fields or yards can easily gather in the cooling fins, blocking the way of air to reach the engine and keeping it cool.

 2.)
 Less Engine Oil Level:

 Less oil in the piston, crankshaft, and other engine parts will cause friction and allow heat to build up.
 The engine overheats when its necessary parts do not get the required amount of oil.
 The engine has to work harder to work fully, resulting in more heat in this situation.